Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Introduction

-Furthermore, LLT enables us to naturally study finite-size effects and observe a dimensional crossover from 1D to 2D as the width of the system is increased, as explored in section \ref{WidthDep}.
+Furthermore, LLT and time-dependent simulations enable us to naturally study finite-size effects and observe a dimensional crossover from 1D to 2D as the width of the system is increased, as explored in section \ref{WidthDep}.
 Then, in section \ref{ME}, we use LLT to compute the mobility edge, and test this prediction using time-dependent simulations.
-Section \ref{Expansion} demonstrates that expanding wavepackets can also be used to probe Anderson localisation (as opposed to translating ones), but the quantitative interpretation of the results is more involved.
-This study leads us to conclude that there is a difference between localisation properties experienced by a wavefunction expanding into the disorder and one that is transmitting through it.
+Section \ref{Expansion} demonstrates that expanding wavepackets can also be used to probe Anderson localisation in a useful, quantitative manner, except for the fact that the energy dependence cannot be truly probed.

 Next, in section \ref{BHM}, we use LLT to demonstrate a connection between the Anderson model for discrete disordered lattices and continuous 2D disordered systems, which provides powerful new insights.
 Crucially, we complement our study by contrasting systems with randomly-positioned scatterers to ones with a regular lattice in section \ref{Ordered}.
 This allows to isolate the effect of disorder and provides a means of testing whether the observed effects arise from Anderson localisation or other mechanisms.
 Finally, in section \ref{Secondary}, we consider the effect of various secondary features that would be present in a realistic experiment.
 We study the effects of acceleration and interparticle interactions in some detail, both of which are believed to be detrimental to Anderson localisation, carrying out definitive tests and obtaining novel understanding.